madiali/mips-emulator/src/test/ExampleProjects/README.md

 [rubiks.json](Rubik's/rubiks.json) contains 7 additional memory mappings, also specified with type `DataMemory`.

-To test the project or its controls, controls are these projects are provided:
+To test MIPS Emulator, controls for these projects are provided:

 ## CatsAndDogs